DevWaiYanLinn/algorithm/python/spiral-matrix-generator/README.md

 ## Overview

 The **Spiral Matrix Generator** algorithm creates a square matrix with a spiral pattern of numbers.
-It starts from the top-left corner and moves in a spiral direction (right, down, left, top), filling in the matrix with consecutive numbers.
+It starts from the top left corner and spirals actions (right, down, left, up) filling in consecutive numbers inside the matrix.

 ## Usage

-To use the algorithm, follow these steps:
+To apply a rule set, do the following:

-1. Set the desired value of `n` (the size of the square matrix).
-The algorithm requires `n` to be 3 or greater.
+1. Set the desired value of `n` (the dimensions of the rectangular matrix).
+The rule set requires `n` to be three or greater.

-2. Execute the algorithm, and it will generate a square matrix with a spiral pattern of numbers.
+2. Execute the algorithm and it will generate a square matrix with a spiral pattern of numbers.

-## Algorithm Details
+## Algorithm details

-The algorithm uses a 2D list (`frames`) to represent the square matrix.
-It initializes a counter (`current_number`) starting from -1 and iterates through the matrix, updating elements based on the current direction (right, down, left, top).
+The ruleset uses a 2D listing ("frames") to symbolize a rectangular matrix.
+Initializes a counter (`current_number`) starting at -1 and iterates through the matrix, updating the factors based on the current direction (right, down, left, up).

-The algorithm rotates the direction after completing a full cycle in one direction (right, down, left, top), and it reduces the size of the matrix (`n`) after completing either right or left traversal.
+The rule set reverses the course after completing a complete cycle in one course (right, down, left, up) and descales the matrix (`n`) after completing a right or left pass.

-## Error Handling
+## Error handling

-The algorithm includes error handling to ensure that `n` must be 2 or greater.
-If `n` is less than 2, it prints an error message and does not proceed with matrix generation.
+The ruleset contains errors that ensure that "n" should be 2 or more.
+If `n` is much less than 2, it prints an error message and now does not continue generating the matrix.

 ## Example

-For `n = 5`, the algorithm generates the following matrix:
+For `n = five` the ruleset generates the following matrix:

 ```py
     [